davidagibbs/OM621_Assignments/README.md

 ### The results

-These findings were then presented in a Power BI dashboard including visuals showing the relationships betweem the amount of delay and the transportation mode, the value of the total shipments made by region they were shipped from, and a final forecast.
+These findings were then presented in a Power BI dashboard including visuals showing the relationships between the amount of delay and the transportation mode, the value of the total shipments made by region they were shipped from, and a final forecast.